AliGhorbaniGit/_base/README.md

 - **Dockerfile and docker-compose**: Easily deploy your application using Docker.
 - **PostgreSQL**: Integrated database for robust data management.
-- **Custom User Configurations**: Predefined settings to manage custom user authentication.
+- **Custom User Configurations**: Predefined settings to manage custom user authentication .
 - **Base Template**: A foundational template to build upon.